invopop/phive/README.md

 }
 ```

+## gRPC Reflection

+This service has **gRPC reflection enabled**, making it easy to explore and test the API without proto files.

+### Benefits
+- Use `grpcurl` without managing proto files
+- Explore available methods and messages dynamically
+- Perfect for testing and development in private clusters

-## Proto Files
+### Proto Files (Optional)

-The proto definitions are available in the `protocol/` directory and can be used directly in any language:
+If you need the proto definitions for code generation, they're available in the `protocol/` directory:

 ```bash
 # For Go